mikegagnon/robodojo/doc/doc/main.md

 Let's build a program that defeats the Diamond program.

-The general idea is to infect Diamond bots with a virus that causes the infected bots to self-destruct.
+The general idea is to infect Diamond bots with malware that causes the infected bots to "tap out" -- i.e. exit the board.

 The [pseudo code for our Super Diamond program](##defeating-diamond-pseudo) is straightforward and simple.